Learning Module

 Comprehending the argument

-1. In some countries, every citizen is obligated to serve in the military for some minimum period of time despite the fact that such service is often dangerous, requires delaying certain life choices, and wouldn’t be voluntarily chosen by many.
+1. In some countries, every citizen is obligated to serve in the military for a minimum period of time despite the fact that such service is often dangerous, requires delaying certain life choices, and wouldn’t be voluntarily chosen by many.
 Does this government-mandated military service count as a form of punishment?

 2. Declaring himself to be a retributivist, George argues that offenders should not be given access to substantial, degree-conferring educational programs while in prison.
 Which of the following lines of reasoning is George most likely to give in opposing education in prisons?